PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Avoid more than one blank empty line at any time.

-* Avoid unnecessary trailing spaces at the end of a line.
+* Avoid trailing spaces at the end of a line.

 * Braces usually go on their own lines, with the exception of single line statements that are properly indented.

-* Namespace imports should be specified at the top of the file, outside of `namespace` declarations and should be sorted alphabetically.
+* Namespace imports should be specified at the top of the file, outside of `namespace` declarations.

 * Fields should be specified at the top within type declarations.
+  For those that serve as backing fields for properties, they are OK to be specified next to the corresponding properties.

+* Preprocessor directives like `#if` and `#endif` should be placed at the beginning of a line, without any leading spaces.

 * File encoding should be `ASCII`.
   All `BOM` encodings should be avoided.